 Google’s new remedies aimed at avoiding a fine from the European Commission for allegedly breaking competition rules do not include the Google.com domain.

-Google’s rivals have been given one month to assess the search giant’s proposed remedies, the European Commission announced Thursday.
+Google’s rivals have been given another opportunity to review the search giant’s latest proposed measures aimed at avoiding a fine from the European Commission for allegedly breaking competition rules.

 Most Popular Reviews